EtErNaLiFe12/html-css-Practice/README.md

 2. To do configuration management for every developement project.

-3. To use it for remind and practice.
+3. To use it for review and practice.

 ----------------------------------------------------------------------------------------------------------
 Programming language that going to use